 This picture, which began its run nationally on July 8, 1948, was the second-biggest moneymaking film of the year, directly after the Crosby-Hope-Lamour Road to Rio (1947), which was launched nationally on Christmas Day of 1947.
 The critical and financial success of the Garland-Astaire pairing chiefly "made up" for the mixed reviews and poor box office (except in a few large cities) of Judy Garland's prior musical, The Pirate (1948), which had opened nationally on June 11, only a month before her frolic with Mr. Astaire was seen by moviegoers.

 Ann Miller danced with pinched nerves in her back.
-She was also taller than Fred Astaire, so she had to wear flats in her scenes with him.
+She was also taller than Fred Astaire, so she offered to wear ballet slippers instead of heels when she danced with him.
 This can be seen towards the end of the movie.
 When she finishes the number "The Girl I Love" she goes behind the curtain wearing red high heels; when she comes back out in front of the audience to entice Astaire to dance with her to their old song "It Only Happens When I Dance With You", she's wearing red flats.

 Sidney Sheldon revealed this in an interview decades after the film came out: On the first day of filming, before the first scene, Sidney Sheldon was telling Judy Garland a story.
 Though it was time to shoot, Judy pressed him to continue on, ignoring the calls.
-When Sidney jokingly asked if she wanted to do the scene, Judy said no because the first scene was a kissing scene with Fred Astaire and she had never met him before, though it was assumed that they had since Astaire and Garland were both already big stars at the time.
-Sidney introduced Judy to Fred, and they all went on to filming the movie.
+When Sidney jokingly asked if she wanted to do the scene, Judy admitted that she didn't, because the first scene was a kissing scene with Fred Astaire.
+She was nervous because she had never met him before.
+This had never occurred to anyone on the film -- since Astaire and Garland were both already big stars at the time, it was assumed that they knew each other.
+Sidney brought Judy over and introduced her to Fred, and they proceeded to film the movie.